-After you’ve developed your vision, mission, and values, the next step in the strategic planning process is defining your objectives, strategies and tactics (i.e. how you will carry out your strategic plan initiatives).
+After you’ve developed your vision, mission, and strategic priorities, the next step in the strategic planning process is defining your objectives, goals and tactics (i.e. how you will carry out your strategic plan).

 The first step in this part of the process is to define your key strategic priorities over a set period of time.
 Strategy is about making decisions and deciding which initiatives will move your organization towards your vision and keeping an eye out for what may slow you down or hold you back.
 By sharpening your focus on a few key areas, it will allow you and your team to implement a few projects or initiatives very well, rather than a multitude of activities poorly or just OK.